Frequently Asked Questions

 How is it that you can charge such a low fee and still have such great rates?

 For years now the banks have been charging astronomical rates and fees for sending funds overseas.
 All we are doing is making it more affordable to get your hard earned money home.
-The rates we offer are between the rates offered by the banks and the interbank rate (the wholesale rate amongst banks when dealing in packages of $5 to $10 million).
-We are effectively undercutting the banks.

 What ID am I required to provide?